2018–2019 Gaza border protests: 27 April

 On the night of 27 April, the Israeli Air Force attacked six targets in the Port of Gaza belonging to Hamas naval commando forces, injuring four people.
 The Israeli army said it was responding to "terror acts and the major attempt to infiltrate the border into Israeli territory earlier in the day."

 29 April

 Three separate incidents along the fence occurred during the evening of 29 April between the IDF and Palestinians.
-In the first incident, the IDF said that two men "attempted to infiltrate" Israel from the southern strip, one was killed and the other captured after being wounded.
+In the first incident, the IDF said that two men "attempted to infiltrate" Israel from southern Gaza, one was killed and the other captured after being wounded.
 In the second incident, the IDF said that two men who had crossed the fence "hurled explosive devices" at IDF soldiers before they shot and killed them.
 In a third incident, two Palestinians with breaching tools and knives were arrested while attempting to breach the fence.

 2–7 May

 A firebomb kite launched from Gaza caused a large fire in the Be'eri Forest, burning hundreds of dunams of woodland.
 Ten firefighter teams toiled to extinguish and contain the forest fire.

 Protesters organized for 4 May as the "Friday of the Palestinian Worker," in honor of International Workers' Day earlier in the week.
 Israeli officials estimated that 10,000 people participated in the protests.
 Shortly after noon, confrontations began between protesters, who threw stones, burned tires, and launched flammable kites, and Israeli soldiers, who fired tear gas and live ammunition.

 By evening, medical officials estimated that 1,100 protesters were injured, including 82 shot with live ammunition, and 800 suffering from the effects of tear gas.
 Two off-the-shelf drones used by IDF were shot down by Palestinian slingshots.
 Protesters entered and damaged property used by Israeli forces at Kerem Shalom border crossing; Israeli officials said the property was on the Palestinian side of the border.
 The damage included burning a pipeline that Israel uses to supply fuel to Gaza.

 Palestinians had prepared hundreds of firebomb kites, intending to fly them as swarms into Israel exploiting the heavy heat wave to ignite fires, however since the wind was blowing in the wrong direction to the west.
 The wind also blew tear gas and smoke from burning tires westwards into the Palestinian crowd chasing many away.

 On 5 May, six Hamas operatives were killed in an explosion in Deir al-Balah.
 A statement by Hamas' military wing blamed Israel – stating that it was a "heinous crime that has been committed against [its] fighters".
 The IDF spokesperson stated that "the IDF is not involved in this incident in any way".
 A Palestinian, a source for Haaretz, said that it was "an explosion resulting from the handling of explosives inside a building".